hunleyd/todo/README.md

-Under the covers, `todo push` saves the current $PWD and the text of your reminder to `~/.config/todo/tasks.lst` and then `todo pop` grabs the most recent entry, switches to the directory associated with it, and then prints the reminder text that you entered.
+Under the covers, `todo push` saves the current $PWD and the text of your reminder to `~/.config/todo/tasks.lst` and then `todo pop` grabs the most recent entry, tells you the directory associated with it, and then prints the reminder text that you entered.

 That's it.
 Pretty trivial. right?